 *** P<10-3; ** P<10-2; ns P>0.05; RW: ring width; SG: specific gravity; SM: specific modulus

 Contrary to our expectations, the effect of red heartwood on the specific modulus was found significant, representing a substantial share of variance (8.6%).
 Its occurrence is associated to a lower SM (-0.67 106 m²/s² in average, 3% of the mean value), even when the effect of distance to the pith was accounted for.
 Pöhler et al (2006) found significant difference (p<0.05) both for density and modulus of elasticity.
 But the two parameters were higher for red heartwood (+3% and +6% respectively, which means +3% for SM).
 One reason for the difference could be due to a modification of cell wall properties during the expansion of red heartwood.
 Another one could be that trees with lower SM were more prone to develop read heartwood in our sampling.
 Anyway, in both studies, the difference between red heartwood and white heart density and specific modulus was quite small.
+Therfore, it will not be considered in the following analysis.

 3.2 Structuration of variance at the within-tree, between-tree and between-plot levels